BeAPI/bea-media-analytics/README.md

 ## Languages

-This plugin is translated into following languages :
+This plugin is translated into the following languages :
 - English
 - French
 - More to come